makomweb/Emkay.S3/README.md

 Emkay.S3
 ========

 This package contains a small wrapper for Amazon S3.
-It provides possibility to upload files, upload the content of a folder inclusively subfolders, enumerate buckets, enumerate the content of a specific 'subfolder', delete buckets and delete files from specific subfolders
+It provides possibility to upload files, upload the content of a folder (including subfolders!), enumerate buckets, enumerate the content of a specific 'subfolder', delete buckets and delete files from specific subfolders.
 All those are also available via MSBuild tasks which are also part of this package.
+Which is the main motivation of this project.

 ##Download